kubos/kubos/docs/architecture-overview.rst

 Worst-case response time guarantees varies greatly depending on how much you've optimized Linux, but can be as low as **30 microseconds**.
 This is likely enough to satisfy most hard real-time constraints.
+`Come talk to us <slack.kubos.com>`__ about how to achieve your hard real-time requirement in KubOS!

 Still not enough.
 What can you do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~